Skip to main content

 • Enable Extended Hours on BART (Requires policy decision/action by BART Board)

-Transform the Passenger Experienceby Expanding & Improving Travel Options
+Transform the Passenger Experience by Expanding & Improving Travel Options

-BART in the crossing:
+Broad-gauge (BART) in the crossing:

 Benefits